MicrosoftDocs/powerbi-docs/powerbi-docs/service-from-excel-to-stunning-report.md

    ![Dashboard with the three visuals pinned](media/service-from-excel-to-stunning-report/pbi_report.png)

 ## Share your dashboard
-Let's say you want to share your dashboard with your manager, Paula.
+Let's say you want to share your dashboard with your manager.
 You can share your dashboard and underlying report with any colleague who has a Power BI account.
 They can interact with your report, but can't save changes.

 1. To share your report, at the top of the dashboard, select **Share**.